wp-plugins/accusoft-cloud-services-viewer/readme.txt

 1. Click on Pages or Posts in navigation
 2. Open an existing page/post or create a new one
 3. Within the content editor, click on the ACS Viewer Button
-4. Fill in Fields and insert
+4. Configure your viewer as desired
-5. Save page
+5. Click 'Get Code'

 = How do I get my ACS Viewer Key? =